CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 immediately updated to support new algorithms, it is useful to issue certificates to subjects that convey public keys whose algorithm is being phased out to maintain interoperability.
-However, multiple certificates adds complexity to certificate management and exposes limitations in applications and protocols that support a single certificate chain.
+However, multiple certificates adds complexity to certificate management for relying parties and exposes limitations in applications and protocols that support a single certificate chain.
 For this reason, it is useful to efficiently convey information concerning the elements of two certificates within a single certificate.
 This information can then be used to construct the paired certificate as needed by relying parties.

 This document specifies an X.509 v3 certificate extension that includes sufficient information for a relying party to construct both paired